Amazon Prime: 2016–present

 In April 2022, Amazon launched "Buy with Prime", a new service for Prime members that allows them to purchase goods from partnered merchants and take advantage of Amazon's logistics, return and exchange services.

 On August 1, 2022, Amazon Prime was available for the first time in Indonesia, Thailand and the Philippines.
 Its presence aims to develop local and international content for users in Indonesia, the most considerable economic in Southeast Asia.
 Later, users can access Prime Video through the official website through various platforms, such as mobile devices, tablets, and laptops.

 In January 2023, Amazon announced the launch of RXPass, a prescription drug delivery service.
 It allows US Amazon Prime members to pay a $5 monthly fee for access to 60 medications.
 The service was launched immediately after the announcement except in states with specific prescription delivery requirements.
 Beneficiaries of government healthcare programs such as Medicare and Medicaid will not be able to sign up for RXPass.

+In June 2023, the Federal Trade Commission (FTC) sued Amazon for its "years-long effort to enroll consumers into its Prime program without their consent while knowingly making it difficult for consumers to cancel their subscriptions".

+In April 2024, Amazon announced the launch of a new delivery service for groceries for Prime customers and those receiving government assistance for food.
+Regular Prime subscribers would be charged $9.99 per month on orders $35 and higher from Whole Foods and Amazon Fresh, along with other prominent chains like Save Mart, Bartell Drugs, Rite Aid, and Pet Food Express and local grocery and specialty retail stores on the platform.
+Individuals on government assistance would be charged a reduced fee of $4.99 and would not need to be a Prime member.
+Amazon said it would be available in more than 3,500 locations around the country when announcing.
+Prior to the announcement, it was given a successful trial run in several cities in the US.
+It came at a time when competitors like Target and Walmart were expanding their fresh food operations.

+In the United States and in the United Kingdom, Amazon Prime has an Amazon Household program where members of a family can share Amazon Prime delivery benefits and access to Prime Video.
+In other countries such as Germany, users can only share delivery benefits.

+In 2025 to coincide with Prime Day, Amazon launched a fuel discount program in the United States in partnership with BP, valid at participating BP, Amoco, and (in Washington, Oregon, and Northern California) ARCO locations cobranded with BP-owned ampm.
+The deal wasn't valid at BP-owned Thorntons or TravelCenters of America (unless the latter sold BP or Amoco gas) or ARCO stations serviced by ARCO owner Marathon Petroleum.
+The deal was launched to compete with a similar fuel savings program with Walmart+ for ExxonMobil stations.